-I am an American by birth but have lived in Asia since 1995.
-During that time I’ve worked throughout the region — Korea, China, Hong Kong, Thailand, Singapore, Indonesia and the Philippines.
-Since late 2003 I have been based in Bali, Indonesia.
+I am an American by birth but lived in Asia for over two decades.
+During that time I worked throughout the region — Korea, China, Hong Kong, Thailand, Singapore, Indonesia and the Philippines.
+I hold a Juris Doctor degree and an undergraduate with honors in Music.

 I built my first website in 1995 and began building sites professionally for others in 1999.
 My first web design company, Dots&Loops, operated in Hong Kong during the dotcom boom.
 The company was an early mover in the CMS field in Asia and the first Cold Fusion Premium Partner in the region.

 After the dotcom meltdown, I moved to Bangkok where I served as the Creative Director & Head of Product Development at Inetasia.
 At that firm I supervised the creation of a proprietary CMS built on the .NET platform.

-In 2003, I left Inetasia to start another web dev company, water&stone.
+In 2003, I left Inetasia to start my second web dev company, water&stone.
 The inspiration for water&stone came from the rise of open source CMS products, like Mambo and the ‘Nuke family.
 After watching the open source space evolve over the years, I decided the products had reached a level of maturity that made it practical to offer them to clients in a professional fashion.
 That firm operated for more than decade in Bali, Indonesia.

 Over the years I have worked on a number of major projects and have built CMS-powered websites for BASF, Colgate-Palmolive, Tesco, FPDSavills, Sino Group, CBRichard Ellis, Amari Hotels, the University of North Carolina, Mercy Corps, and many others.
-I even served as the President of the Open Source Mambo Foundation in 2006.
+I also served as the President of the Open Source Mambo Foundation in 2006.